Overview and Specifications

 There are custom made mounting brackets milled from aluminium for the flywheels, and servo-to-servo mounting brackets in the neck, hip, and ankle.
 There are also 3D printed cable clamps on the back of the knees, ankle and hip blocks.

-The servos have been modified to include a 1.5KE18CA TranZorb, formerly 1N6385 TranZorb, connected in parallel to the servo motor.
+The MX servos have been modified to include a 1.5KE18CA TranZorb, formerly 1N6385 TranZorb, connected in parallel to the servo motor.
 This is done to prevent induced EMF from overloading the electronics in the servo.
 EMF can be induced when the servos are manually moved without power being applied (i.e. grabbing the robot's leg and forcing the knee to bend).

 Top view of the mounted TranZorb.
 The two arms of the TranZorb are soldered to the motor terminals.
 Hot glue is added to stabilise the TranZorb against shocks and vibrations.